xnaavii/musique/README.md

 ## User Experience (UX) <h5>[Back To top](#contents)</h5>

--   ### User stories
+* ### User stories

-    -   #### First Time Visitor Goals
+* #### First Time Visitor Goals

-        -   As a First Time Visitor, I want to easily understand the main purpose of the site and learn more how can I find a community.
+  * As a First Time Visitor, I want to easily understand the main purpose of the site and learn more how can I find a community.
-        -   As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+  * As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

-    -   #### Returning Visitor Goals
+* #### Returning Visitor Goals

-        -   As a Returning Visitor, I want to explore new music.
+  * As a Returning Visitor, I want to explore new music.
-        -   As a Returning Visitor, I want to find events and meet people with the same taste in music.
+  * As a Returning Visitor, I want to find events and meet people with the same taste in music.

 ## Design <h5>[Back To top](#contents)</h5>

--   ### Colour Scheme
+* ### Colour Scheme

-    -   The color pallete
+  * The color pallete
         <h3 align="center"><img src="/assets/readme-files/color-scheme.png"></h3>

--   ### Typography
+* ### Typography

-    -   The fonts used are 'Libre Baskerville' for headings and 'Raleway' for text; 'sans-serif' as a fallback font.
+  * The fonts used are 'Libre Baskerville' for headings and 'Raleway' for text; 'sans-serif' as a fallback font.

--   ### Imagery
+* ### Imagery

-    -   Images were chosen in regards to the topic of the website; meaning that they were chosen to be minimalistic, related to the page content.
+  * Images were chosen in regards to the topic of the website; meaning that they were chosen to be minimalistic, related to the page content.

--   ### Wireframes
+* ### Wireframes

     I created wireframes using the wireframe [Balsamiq](https://balsamiq.com/wireframes/desktop/#) website.
-    Final product looks different than the initial wireframe concept for Musique.
+    Final product looks different than the initial wireframe.

     Page | Desktop Version | Mobile Version
     --- | --- | ---